AAYUSHI1502/AI-SMART-ELDERLY-ASSISSTANT/README.md

 # AI-SMART-ELDERLY-ASSISSTANT
-Smart Elderly Companion is an AI-based system that analyzes user interactions like time, wrong taps, and retries to detect confusion in elderly users.
-It provides personalized assistance through adaptive support, improving smartphone accessibility and user experience.
+AI Smart Helper is an AI-powered assistant interface designed to simplify communication and critical smartphone actions.
+It provides quick and intuitive access to features like emergency alerts, messaging, and AI-based command execution.